College Factual by our College Data Analytics Team

 Quality Overall Is Important

 A school that excels in educating for a particular major and degree level must be a great school overall as well.
-To account for this we include a school's overall Best Colleges ranking which itself looks at a collection of different factors like degree completion, educational resources, student body caliber and post-graduation earnings for the school as a whole.
+To take this into account we include a college's overall Best Colleges ranking which itself looks at a host of different factors like degree completion, educational resources, student body caliber and post-graduation earnings for the school as a whole.

 Average Earnings